Rugby High School for Girls: Houses

 The original houses, in use at least up to 1979, were named after Katharine Stewart-Murray, Duchess of Atholl, Charlotte Brontë/Emily Brontë/Anne Brontë, Edith Cavell, Marie Curie, Florence Nightingale and Queen Margaret.
 These were all named after strong women.
 Each form had some members of each house.
 There were inter-house sports competitions and a music competition.
 House points were awarded for consistently good work in a particular subject – three A's in a row as well as mentions on a termly sheet.
 These could be negative (unsatisfactory) as well as several grades of positive.
 The points were totalled and a shield awarded.

 The school also has a 6th Form Entertainment, produced by the year 13 students – sometimes with assistance from the staff – at the end of the Autumn term.
 This tradition was suspended for several years after a script was deemed to be offensive to members of the staff.
 It was resurrected in The academic year 2004–2005, with greater involvement and participation from the staff.
 The new format the entertainment took was of a variety show, with music and dancing displays, followed by a panto-like skit.
 The skit is often based around a famous story or event, but with students playing the roles of teachers.
 Previous years included Cinderella (1999), Big Brother (2000), The Wizard of Oz (2001) and The Sound of Music (2005).
 Each Christmas, there is also a Decorated Classrooms competition, where students take a theme and decorate their classrooms, often acting out performances while being judged.

 Uniform

 The school uniform was changed in September 2011.
 The previous uniform was, for years 7–9, a pale blue polo shirt with a navy blue sweatshirt and navy blue trousers/skirt, for years 10–11 a white or pale blue shirt with a navy blue V-Neck jumper and navy blue trousers/skirt and for Sixth form, office dress.

 The new uniform consists of a navy blue blazer with navy blue trousers/skirt and navy blue V-neck jumper or tank top.
 Years 7–9 should wear a pale blue shirt and years 10–11 should wear a white shirt with blue stripes.

-From September 2013, there will be a new sixth form uniform.
+In September 2013, a new sixth form uniform was established.
 Students should wear matching trousers/skirt with a matching jacket in a suit style with any smart shirt of their choice.